Pablo Batalla

-Pablo Martín Batalla (/es/; (Note: In isolation, Batalla is pronounced /es/.) born January 16, 1984), is an Argentine football midfielder who manage Bursaspor in Bursa, Turkey.
+Pablo Martín Batalla (/es/; (Note: In isolation, Batalla is pronounced /es/.) born 16 January 1984) is an Argentine football manager and former midfielder.

 Career

 Batalla started his career with Vélez Sársfield in 2003, he has had two spells with the club, also playing for Pachuca in Mexico and for Quilmes during their relegation season in Clausura 2007.

 Batalla signed for Bursaspor for the start of the Turkish Super League 2009–2010 season.

 On 19 February 2014, Batalla transferred to Chinese Super League side Beijing Guoan but returned to Bursaspor in late January 2016.
 He scored his first goal at the 2015–16 season of the Süper Lig against Eskişehirspor on 27 February 2016.

 Later career

 In August 2019, Batalla returned to Deportivo Roca as a sporting director and player.
 He got his debut as a player on 9 September 2019.